 The Battlefield is one of the films that makes the khaki £1,500 Galleria bag most attainable, as it’s turned into part of a little boy’s toy army.
 Cinematically, I really liked the quiet, orderly depiction of a make believe world.

-Although, I can’t seem to get past the idea that the lined up toys and contents of a mother’s handbag make fun of Instagram’s bagspill and flatlay craze.
-Maybe it’s supposed to be referencing that?
+The lined up toys and contents of a mother’s handbag reference and poke fun at Instagram’s bagspill and flatlay craze.

 The Laundromat is my favourite of the postman’s dreams.
 Again, like The Tree, it’s so purposeful, whilst being a fashion ad.
 The mature, pin-up model is hyper dramatic.
 Every movement is sharp and forceful.
 To wear such a lucid green Prada boiler suit, confidence levels must be off the Richter scale.